tanzquotient/website/docs/dev/setup.md

 * Deployment is done by logging in to the server via SSH and pulling the (production-)branch from the repository

-* The python virtual environment is configured the same locally and on the server.
+* The python environment is configured the same locally and on the server.

 * On the server a faster and more secure web server (nginx) is used instead of the Django development server